reTHINK-project/specs/messaging-framework/p2p-data-sync.md

 P2P Data Synchronisation: Reporter - Observer Model
 ---------------------------------------------------

 This document gives an overview on how Hyperties cooperate each other through a Data Synchronisation model called Reporter - Observer.
-Details about how to develop Hyperties based on this model is provided in [this](development-of-hyperties.md) document.

-The usage of Data synchronisation models in [Web Frameworks](https://www.meteor.com/ddp) are becoming very popular and the usage of the emerging [object.observe](https://developer.mozilla.org/pt-PT/docs/Web/JavaScript/Reference/Global_Objects/Object/observe) javascript API is making it even more appealing.
+The usage of Observer models in Web Frameworks (eg [ReactiveX](http://reactivex.io/documentation/observable.html)) is becoming very popular.
 However, current solutions require server-side databases that are not compliant with edge computing Hyperty principles.

-Hyperty Reporter - Observer communication pattern goes beyond current solutions by using a P2P Synchronisation solution for JSON Data Objects, here called Hyperty Data Object or Sync Data Object.
+Hyperty Reporter - Observer communication pattern goes beyond current solutions by using a P2P data stream synchronisation solution for JSON Data Objects, here called Hyperty Data Object or Sync Data Object.
 To avoid concurrency inconsistencies among peers, only one peer has granted writing permissions in the Hyperty Data Object - the **Reporter hyperty** - and all the other Hyperty instances only have permissions to read the Hyperty Data Object - the **Observer hyperty**.

 ![Reporter-Observer Communication Pattern](reporter-observer.png)